innerNULL/iwiki/tech_tools/git/gitbook_on_github-page.md

 ```
 Notice this time we don't need `-b` since we have already built this branch.

-After running above codes, we need the static website files in "./_book" located
+After running above codes, we need all the static website files in "./_book" located
 at master branch, so the most directly method is running following codes:
 ```
 # The current state is, located at the respository's root path, with `gh-pages`